-Still running OctoPi 0.12?
+Still running OctoPi 0.12 or old pip and setuptools?
 You need to do some manual upgrades

-If you are running OctoPi 0.13 or later you can now stop reading, this only concerns OctoPi 0.12 or older :)
+If you are running a stock OctoPi 0.13 or later you can now stop reading, this should only concern OctoPi 0.12 or older, or manual/modified installs that still run older pip and setuptools versions :)

 If you flashed your OctoPi instance later than May 2016, you are most likely not running OctoPi 0.12.
 See also the FAQ.